prireto/NAGeno/README.md

 mamba env create -f envs/nageno_plot.yml
 ```

-!!!
-Info
+> [!NOTE]
-    Alternatively, `conda` can also be used for the creation of the environments, though it will be much slower than using `mamba` or `micromamba`.
+> Alternatively, `conda` can also be used for the creation of the environments, though it will be much slower than using `mamba` or `micromamba`.
 Since `nageno` ultimately uses the environments for some parts of the analysis, make sure that the command `conda activate nageno` works.
 Alternatively, make sure that you are setting `--manager` to your respective dependency manager (e.g. `micromamba`) while using the pipeline.

 Further, the somatic variant caller, **ClairS-TO**, and its models need to be installed manually, as explained [here](https://github.com/HKU-BAL/ClairS-TO).